hackergrrl/friendpm/README.md

 > Share, publish, and install node packages from your cache over the local
 > network.

-## Upcoming: 1.0.0 Release

-There are still a bunch of things to do before a `1.0.0` release: [here is an issue](https://github.com/noffle/friendpm/issues/2) for it.
-Contributions *very* welcome!
-Ask if you're unsure about anything.

 ## Install

 With [npm](https://npmjs.org/) installed, run